Sintra with Kids: The Ultimate Family Guide to Portugal’s Fairytale Town

 We loved the octopus, cheese pastry, and soup, and my girls loved that they could walk to Piriquita II for dessert after!

 Piriquita II bakery was founded in 1862 thanks to King Carlos I’s love of their famous Queijadas during his summer visits to Sintra.
-The bakery has been family run for six generations and is well known by locals and tourists alike.
+The bakery has been family run for six generations.

 Walking through the streets of Sintra felt like we were part of a Shakespeare play, or the show Bridgerton.
 Wherever your castle fantasies take you, Sintra’s got it.